 Your MIT Kerberos account (sometimes called an Athena/MIT/email account) is your online identity at MIT.
 Once you set up your account, you will be able to access your MIT email, educational technology discounts, your records, computing clusters, printing services, and much more.

 When you register for an account on MIT's Athena system, you create your MIT Kerberos identity.

 Registering for an MIT Kerberos account establishes your identity in MIT's Kerberos security system and provides you with access to a vast array of technology services and resources on campus.
 When these systems ask for your username and password, they're really asking for your centrally-maintained MIT Kerberos username and password.

 Faculty and staff: Once you have your MIT ID number, proceed to the Account registration page.

 Freshmen: Register through the my.mit.edu admissions portal.
-When you receive a confirmation email from the admissions office, log in to the my.mit.edu portal and click the link to register for a Kerberos ID/Athena Account.
+When you receive a confirmation email from the admissions office, log in to the my.mit.edu portal and click the link to register for an MIT Kerberos (Athena) Account.

 Guests and voucher/temporary employees: Guest/voucher/temp accounts are only valid for users who are not registered MIT undergrad/grad students, MIT faculty, or MIT on-campus staff, but are working on Institute projects that make use of Athena or its related services.
-Guest accounts must be sponsored by MIT faculty or staff by completing the Sponsoring a guest account form.
+Guest accounts must be sponsored by MIT faculty or staff.